Elaborating the word problem for free idempotent-generated semigroups over the full transformation monoid: Computing the vertex groups for

-It remains to comment on the choice of coset representatives $(g_k,h_k)$, which also have a role in the course of computing the map $\theta$.
-As explained in Section \ref{sec:main}, for these it suffices to choose the label of any walk $(A_k,P_{k+1})\leadsto (B_k,Q_{k+1})$, whenever such a walk exists.
+It remains to comment on the choice of coset representatives $(g_k,h_k)$ in the context of the word problem for $\ig{\cE_{\mathcal{T}_n}}$ and, more generally, in the course of computing the map $\theta$.
+As explained in Subsection \ref{subsec:theta}, for these it suffices to choose the label of any walk $(A_k,P_{k+1})\leadsto (B_k,Q_{k+1})$ whenever such a walk exists.
 If it does, we have already argued in this paper that then we must have $(A_k,P_{k+1})\sim (B_k,Q_{k+1})$ and so the label associated to any homeomorphism will do.
 Such a homeomorphism is very easy to compute: for the two considered pairs, one needs to match up partition classes of $P_{k+1}$ and $Q_{k+1}$ containing the same number of elements from $A_k$ and $B_k$, respectively, and then to (arbitrarily) choose bijections between the elements of these sets from matching classes.

-Finally, as a possible topic for future research, it would be interesting to investigate the computational complexity of the word problem of $\ig{\cE_{\T_n}}$.